How Often Should Adults Book a Dental Hygienist Appointment?

 Understanding the role of a dental hygienist and the frequency of visits that may benefit your oral health is an important part of maintaining healthy teeth and gums throughout adulthood.
 Regular hygienist appointments are not simply about having your teeth cleaned; they play a significant role in the prevention and early detection of conditions such as gum disease, which affects a large proportion of the adult population in the UK.

 This article explains what happens during a dental hygienist appointment, how often adults may need to attend, what factors influence that frequency, and why professional dental assessment is essential in determining the right schedule for you.
+Whether you have been attending regularly or have not seen a hygienist in some time, this guide aims to provide clear, balanced information to support your oral health decisions.

 How Often Should Adults Book a Dental Hygienist Appointment?